evidentlyai/evidently/docs/book/reports/data-quality.md

 ### 2. Feature in time

-If you click on "details", each feature would include additional visualization to show feature behavior in time.
+If you click on "details" each feature would include additional visualization to show feature behavior in time.

 #### Example for categorical feature: